ekiben-c/The-Prediction-of-Serum-C-Reactive-Protein-Concentration-Using-Nonlinear-Mixed-Effects-Model/README.md

 ## Citation

-If you use this code or data in your research, please cite the paper:
+If you use this code or data in your research, please cite this repository:

 > Bae, S.J., Kim, G.R., Chae, S.G., Kim, Y. (2024).
-The Prediction of Serum C-Reactive Protein Concentration Using Nonlinear Mixed-Effects Model. *IEEE Access*.
-DOI: 10.1109/ACCESS.2024.0429000
+The Prediction of Serum C-Reactive Protein Concentration Using Nonlinear Mixed-Effects Model.
+GitHub repository, https://github.com/ekiben-c/The-Prediction-of-Serum-C-Reactive-Protein-Concentration-Using-Nonlinear-Mixed-Effects-Model
+>
 ## License

 This repository is licensed under the MIT License.